nac294/C-basics/modules/functionSyntax.md

 declaration this function returns and integer and it has a single parameter an integer variable named x.
 ***

-## Variables
-Now lets talk about the variables in C. Variables are user-defined names that are associated with a value.
-They can be used in algebraic computations, the can be incremented and decremented, and the value they store can be printed to the screen.

 Let's upgrade the last function.
  ```C
   #include <stdio.h>